tobsan/tobsan.se/cv.md

 ## Software skills

 I can program in more or less any language, I’ve sampled most different paradigms.
-Languages I have most experience with are C++, Python, Haskell, Java, Bash, Erlang.
-Professionally I have mostly written C++, Python, Bash and QML.
+Languages I have most experience with are C, C++, Python, Haskell, Java, Bash, Erlang.
+Professionally I have mostly written C, C++, Python, Bash and QML.

 I feel at home in a small team of experts, preferrably following some agile setting.
 I work exclusively in GNU/Linux environments.
 I don't like Windows, but